Do not Optimize Prematurely97 Things Not To Do

 Once again, you would think that the software development community has moved past this point, but I still get many teammates who want to “save memory” using HashMaps instead of POJOs.
-I am not too sure how efficient HashMaps are when compared to POJOs, but I am sure of how they can become a maintenance nightmare if wherever we could use POJO, we start using maps.
+I am not too sure how efficient HashMaps are compared to POJOs, but I am sure of how they can become a maintenance nightmare if we start using maps wherever we could use POJO.

-In hindsight, it now seems foolish, but I have been guilty of committing crimes like sprinkling static variables, singletons, and data structures like maps instead of more compiler friendly data structures.
-All this, because either I had some misconception about how performance optimization works or I had an obscure scenario in my mind like “what will happen when 2,13,00093 users access my piece of code in parallel.”
+In hindsight, it now seems foolish, but I have been guilty of committing crimes like sprinkling static variables, singletons, and data structures like maps instead of more compiler-friendly data structures.
+All this is because either I had some misconception about how performance optimization works or an obscure scenario in my mind like “what will happen when 2,13,00093 users access my piece of code in parallel.”